 Some home insurers will offer you the option to pay upfront for your policy, or spread the cost by paying monthly.
 This guide outlines your options, and explains which payment method could work out to be most cost-effective.

 Paying this way means you will avoid a large one-off payment, but this can end up costing you more over the term of your policy as your insurer may charge you interest.
 The monthly repayments added together over 12 months may cost more than the single annual payment.

 When it comes to paying monthly for your home insurance, it's not just a case of dividing your annual premium into 12 equal parts as you might expect.
-You’ll usually pay a deposit upfront (around 10-15% of your annual cost, depending on the provider), followed by 10 or 11 monthly payments.
+You will usually pay a deposit upfront (around 10-15% of your annual cost, depending on the provider), followed by 10 or 11 monthly payments.